haproxy/haproxy/doc/lua-api/index.rst

 .. js:function:: Channel.send(channel, string)

-  This function required immediate send of the string **string**.
+  This function requires immediate send of the string **string**.
 It means the string is copied at the begining of incoming data of the channel buffer and immediately forwarded.
-Unless if the connection is close, this function yields to copied and forward all the string.
+Unless if the connection is close, and if called by an action, this function yields to copied and forward all the string.

   :param class_channel channel: The manipulated Channel.
   :param string string: The data to send.